memgraph/roadmap/README.md

 ## Projects

 * [All](https://github.com/orgs/memgraph/projects)
 * Every Memgraph repo has a list of issues (standard Github issues).
-We link all the issues planned to be resolved in the short-term under [Community Bugs and Incremental Features](https://github.com/orgs/memgraph/projects/12).
+We link all the issues planned to be resolved in the short term under [Community Bugs and Incremental Features](https://github.com/orgs/memgraph/projects/12).

 ## Capabilities Graph 🤔